edgecollective/edge-blog/co2/index.md

 <a name="tracer"></a>
 ## The CO2 'tracer gas' method: estimating ACH

+Another, more robust way of using CO2 to assess COVID-19 transmission risk indoors is to use CO2 as a 'tracer gas' to assess indoor ventilation.

+The basic idea is that we can inject 'excess' CO2 into a room (exhaled by humans, or generated some other way), then watch how long it takes for that excess CO2 to be removed via ventilation.
+By measuring carefully, we can use this approach to estimate a standard measure of ventilation, "air changes per hour" -- the number of times per hour that all of the room has been effectively replaced by outdoor air.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/8UDeu_CqKhw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>